-As most of you probably remember, I received a review sample of the STAReBOOK last monday.
+As most of you probably remember, I received a review sample of the STAReBOOK last

+#1 CommanderROR said on 30/01/07@1:44

+monday.

 I have posted pictures, a video and a review so far.

 Now I've had some more time to evaluate the device and would like to add a few things to my previous review.

+eRFAD STAReBOOK

 Ergonomics:

-I have done quite a lot of reading this past week, as much as my limited spare time allowed.
+E-book Devices allowed.
 I used the STAReBOOK in a number of situations, reading on the couch, in bed, while eating and while installing software on my computer...more about that later...
 The device is very comfortable to hold, it's weight is the main helper here.
-You can even use it left-handed (although the controls are on the wrong side for that) because it's small form-factor and the 176g weight help you hold it in ways that would cause you a lot of discomfort if it were heavier.

-In all scenarios I tested the device was easy and secure to hold.
+You can even use it left-handed (although the controls are on the wrong side for that) because it's small form-factor and the 176g weight help you hold I have done quite a lot of reading this past week, as much as my limited spare time eRFAD STAReBOOK In all scenarios I tested the device was easy and secure to hold.
 The slightly rubberized backside also helps more than you would think at first, giving you a more secure grip without using a lot of finger pressure.
 Unlike the Iliad, I seldom rested the STAReBOOK on anything for additional support.
 Durability:

+E-book Devices

 Of course it's hard to talk about durabilty after such a short time, so I'll make it short.
 I have found no obvious reasons why this device should not last quite some time.
-The keys seem to be well constructed, the frame feels solid (and it does not creak quite as ominously as the Iliad does if you twist it slightly...) and nothing rattles as far as I could discover.
-I also dropped it (not on purpose!!!) yesterday evening and it still works just like before (it fell from my hand to the (hard) carpet floor) and has no sign of damage to either casing or screen.
-I never dropped the Iliad so far, so I can't really say how that device would have survived the fall.
+The keys seem to be well constructed, the frame feels solid (and it does not creak quite as ominously as the Iliad does if you twist it slightly...

+) and

+nothing rattles as far as I could discover.
+I also

+screen.
+I never dropped the Iliad so far, so I can't really say how that device would have

+eRFAD STAReBOOK

+Reading Experience:

+survived the fall.